duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/08_system_identification.md

     duckiebot $ roslaunch calibration commands.launch veh:=![robot name] vFin:=![vFin] Nstep:=![Nstep] k1:=![k1] k2:=![k2] omega:=![omega] duration:=![duration]

-Here, vFin is final command value for straight calibration.
+Here, vFin denotes final command value for straight calibration.
 Default for vFin is 0.5 <br/>
-      Nstep is step size for the straight calibration.
+      Nstep denotes step size for the straight calibration.
 Default for Nstep is 180 <br/>
       K1 denotes the mean command for the sine calibration.
 Default for K1 is 0.2 <br/>
       K2 denotes the amplitude of the sine curve.
 Default for K2 is 0.06 <br/>
       omega is angular velocity.
 Default for omega is 0.007 <br/>
       Duration denotes duration for the sine calibration.
-Default for duration is 2000 <br/>
+Default for duration is 2000 ms<br/>

 The Duckietown should go forward and then stop.